thamaraprata/thamaraprata/README.md

 💙 Programming - 🖤 Books - 💙 Anime

 I am studyng to become a Bachelor of Software Engineer.
-I have small projects in JavaScript.
+I have small projects in ABAP.

 - 🌱 I am currently learning more about ABAP.
 - :tulip: Ask me about anything.
 I will try to help you as much as I can.